bluenote10/pyTranscribe/README.md

 - python bindings for gstreamer
 - pygame

-If you're running Ubuntu 9.04 this means you'll have to install these packages:
+If you're running Ubuntu 9.04 or later this means you'll have to install these packages:

-- gstreamer0.10-plugins-bad
+- `gstreamer0.10-plugins-bad`
-- python-gst0.10
+- `python-gst0.10`
-- python-pygame
+- `python-pygame`

 Ubuntu 8.04/8.10 versions of gstreamer0.10-plugins-bad do not contain the required scaletempo/pitch plugins so you'll have to compile it manually.